Updated: Dec 6, 2021

 Your attitude determines your altitude.
 I'm sure that many of us have heard this saying.
 What I've learned is this: those of us who were not raised to know the Lord, have been conditioned to believe whatever this world has fed us.
 We have been conditioned to believe that the things that we see on the outside determine who we are on the inside.
 This, my Brothers and Sisters is a lie.

 For example, if you grew up in or lived in poverty, you may have been conditioned to think that you are poor and that there is no way out of it.
 You settle on this being your inward attitude.

-One day I was driving through a certain part of Albany and the Spirit spoke to me that poverty is a mindset and is an open door (world) prison.
-That through the generations, those who live in poverty will never leave the open prison because of their mindset: this is who I am and I can’t do any better than this.
+One day I was driving through a certain part of Albany, NY and the Holy Spirit spoke to me, saying that poverty is a mindset and is an open door (world) prison.
+That through the generations, those who live in poverty will never leave the open prison because of their mindset of: this is who I am and I can’t do any better than this.

 We have to renew our minds by the washing of the word to change the mind, which is no easy task, but in Christ, it is possible (Romans 12:2).
 Someone said to me once, "Our minds are so powerful.
 Have you ever walked into a room and forget why you even went into the room in the first place?"
 We must learn to yield our minds to the will of God, that we may be able to resist the lies and the false sense of what's right and what's wrong.
 That we may live a life in true relationship and will of our Father.
 Be blessed brothers and Sisters.